MU-Enigma/Hacktober23/Type3/Level3/README.md

 ```
 </br>

-Certainly!
-Here's the problem statement presented in a clear format:

 ## Problem 3: Cultivating Vinland

 Thorfinn is a trader and explorer searching for the elusive land known as Vinland.
 Upon discovering Vinland, he decides to settle there and start cultivating the land.
 Vinland is a rectangular piece of land that can be divided into an N by M grid of square patches, each with a unit side length.
 However, not all patches of land are fertile, and crops can only be grown on fertile patches.
 Therefore, the selection of land for cultivation must be done carefully.